ResilienceAnalytics/ResilienceAnalytics.github.io/Training.md

 ## Conclusion

 This approach would enable ChatGPT-5 to better understand and separate theoretical and practical aspects in textual analyses, aligning with the author's methodology in "Reflexions".
-However, it involves considerable effort in terms of data collection, annotation, model training, and validation.